TPC San Antonio

-TPC San Antonio is a golf resort in the south central United States, located in the Cibolo Canyons area north of San Antonio, Texas.
+TPC San Antonio is a golf resort in the south central United States, located in the Cibolo Canyons area just north of San Antonio, Texas.

 Opened in February 2010, the resort features two 18-hole golf courses: the AT&T Canyons Course designed by Pete Dye, in consultation with Bruce Lietzke, and the AT&T Oaks Course designed by Greg Norman, in consultation with Sergio García.
 Both courses are members of the Tournament Players Club network operated by the PGA Tour; the Oaks Course has hosted the tour's Valero Texas Open since 2010.
 The Canyons course was the venue for the AT&T Championship on the Champions Tour from 2011 to 2015.

 The courses and clubhouse sits alongside the 1,002-room JW Marriott San Antonio Hill Country Resort and Spa; the approximate average elevation is 1100 ft above sea level.